ninjajoe9/EC601-LoRa-IoT/README.md

 LoRaPins is a library that abstracts away the details of the LoRa protocol so you only need to worry about the inputs and outputs of the sensors and actuators on the various devices in your network.
 After implementing LoRaPins, you can treat the pins on a node multiple kilometers away as if they are on the same device directly in front of you.
 While we absolutely endorse you learn more about the LoRa protocol, you wont have to get bogged down in the details of how LoRa works, or how to format the packets to get your devices to communicate.

-### What LoRa Pins is Not - Understanding the limitations of LoRa
+### What LoRaPins is Not - Understanding the limitations of LoRa

 As mentioned above, LoRa is different from Bluetooth and WiFi in that you can communicate at much longer distances and significantly reduced power but at the cost of bandwidth.
 Do not expect LoRa to allow full video or voice communication, or large amounts of data retrieval.
 LoRa is ideal for IoT devices where one node needs to know the status of a particular sensor on another node, or send a short message between two users who both have a LoRa Device.